-Because shipping is an international business, only a Because shipping is an international business, only a portion of the consolidated cash flow is generated in SEK, which means that currency fluctuations have a major impact on the Group's earnings and cash flows.
+Because shipping is an international business, only a portion of the consolidated cash flow is generated in SEK, which means that currency fluctuations have a major impact on the Group's earnings and cash flows.
 The foreign-exchange risk is primarily restricted by matching the exposure to revenues in various currencies with costs in the corresponding currency.
 In the same manner, assets in a certain currency are matched with liabilities in the same currency.
-In accordance with the Group's policy, the remaining exposure is hedged using various hedging instruments, see note 28.
+In accordance with the Group's policy, the remaining exposure can be hedged using various hedging instruments, see note 27.